mxwllslvr/Observing-Network-Traffic-and-Network-Security-Groups-NSGs-Functions/README.md

 <p><img width="850" alt="NSG3" src="https://github.com/user-attachments/assets/c8acef54-83c0-4944-93cf-67d34692bdc0"/></p>
 <p>Initiate RDP Connection: On your local Windows device, open the Run dialog (Windows + R) and type mstsc to launch the Remote Desktop Connection client.
 Alternatively, search for Remote Desktop Connection in the Start menu.
 <br>
-Configure RDP Settings: In the Remote Desktop Connection window, enter the windows-vm Public IP address in the Computer field.
-Click "show options" and enter the username established when provisioning the VM.
+Configure RDP Settings: In the Remote Desktop Connection window, enter the Windows-VM Public IP address in the Computer field.
+Click show options and enter the username established when provisioning the VM.
 Click connect, then enter the password we used with that username when the window pops up.
-Press "Ok" and establish the connection.</p>
+Press Ok and establish the connection.</p>

 <br/><br/>

 <p><img width="850" alt="NSG3" src="https://github.com/user-attachments/assets/bfa3401b-48d7-493c-af56-fe6fc63941d0"/></p>
-<p>Install Wireshark: On windows-vm, launch the Microsoft Edge browser and visit wireshark.org.
+<p>Install Wireshark: On Windows-VM, launch the Microsoft Edge browser and visit wireshark.org.
 Download the Windows x64 Installer.
-Locate the installer in the Downloads folder, run it, and follow the prompts, clicking Next and Finish to complete installation.
+Locate the installer in the Downloads folder, run it, and follow the prompts, clicking Next and Finish to complete the installation.
 <br>
 Observation: You are now connected to windows-vm via RDP using mstsc, with Wireshark installed, enabling detailed network traffic analysis.</p>